Key Documents You Need for Aadhaar Address Change When Renting

 Link to essential services

 Many essential services in India are directly linked to your Aadhaar card.
 This includes opening a new bank account, applying for a loan, getting a new mobile connection, or even applying for a passport.
-If your Aadhaar address doesn’t match the address you provide for these services, your application could be rejected or significantly delayed.
+If your Aadhaar address does not correspond to the address you provide for these services, your application could be rejected or significantly delayed.
 This is because institutions rely on Aadhaar for ‘Know Your Customer’ (KYC) verification, needing consistent information.

 Proof of where you live